I hate packing!

-Creating a Birth Partner Support Cheat Sheet for your partner will prove very beneficial to you during labour.
-So, go ahead and write out the ways you feel your partner can help to make this birthing process easier for you.
+Having dad labor cards will prove very beneficial to you during labor.
+So, go ahead and write out the ways you feel dad can help to make this birthing process easier for you.

 If you are struggling to come up with a list, I’ve created this free printable for you to give your partner.
-You can download the FREE Birth Partner Cheat Sheet below.
+You can download the FREE dad labour cards here.